bretfunk/anki_sound_frontend/README.md

 ## Accessiblity
 1. This application was built with accessiblity in mind.
 2. Contrasting colors and reliance on buttons were used to make this application accessiable.
+3. A future accessiblity feature will be the ability to listen to files without downloading them, providing the audio in a lot fewer steps.
-If there is a feature you would like to request, email the application creator at bret.e.funk@gmail.com
+4. If there is a feature you would like to request, email the application creator at bret.e.funk@gmail.com

 ## Bugs
 If you notice any bugs please add a PR or email the application creator directly at bret.e.funk@gmail.com